Discover Amsterdam

 Public transport

-Public transport routes are adapted on King’s Day itself, with the buses and trams only running up to the outskirts of the city centre.
+• Public transport routes are adapted on King’s Day itself, with the buses and trams only running up to the outskirts of the city centre.
 If you are travelling by metro, please note that the metro stations at Nieuwmarkt and RAI will be closed.

 By train

-In order to deal with the increased volumes of travellers during the celebrations, modified timetables will be put in place on the evening of 26 April and on King’s Day itself.
+• To deal with the increased volumes of travellers during the celebrations, modified timetables will be put in place on the evening of 26 April and on King’s Day itself.
 More information about train travel on King’s Day can be found on the NS website.

-Travelling from another country?
+• Are you travelling from another country?
 Check your international journey on the NS International website.

 Travelling to & from Amsterdam Airport Schiphol

-Train services run to Amsterdam Airport Schiphol on King’s Day, but travellers are advised to allow more time than usual for their journeys.
+• Train services run to Amsterdam Airport Schiphol on King’s Day, but travellers are advised to allow more time than usual for their journeys.
 If you are staying in Amsterdam, please allow for the fact that there will be no trams in the city centre and you will not be able to reserve a taxi.
-It may be worth checking to see if you can travel via another station, rather than Amsterdam Central.
+It may be worth checking to see if you can travel via another station rather than Amsterdam Central.

-The same advice applies to airport passengers stopping over in Amsterdam and those connecting to international trains (see above).
+• The same advice applies to airport passengers stopping over in Amsterdam and those connecting to international trains (see above).
 If you’re flying into Amsterdam Airport Schiphol and hope to pop into the city, be aware that you might be gone longer than you originally planned (and that the luggage lockers at the station will be out of action on the day)!

 Getting around on foot

-Large signs are traditionally erected to help you navigate the city, with coloured pedestrian routes guiding the way to major events and points of interest.
+• Large signs are traditionally erected to help you navigate the city, with coloured pedestrian routes guiding the way to major events and points of interest.

 Car travel, parking and taxis

-If you do decide to venture into the city by car, look out for restricted parking areas marked by yellow signs.
+• If you do decide to venture into the city by car, look out for restricted parking areas marked by yellow signs.

-The majority of the standard taxi stands in the city centre are out of action on King's Day.
+• Most standard taxi stands in the city centre are out of action on King's Day.

 Timings and opening hours

-Most events begin at midday.
+• Most events start at midday.

-The street market and nearly all outdoor events finish at 20:00.
+• The street market and nearly all outdoor events finish at 20:00.

 Tickets